NHSDigital/im1-pfs-auth/README.md

 Here is a diagram showing the internal interactions within the API platform as well as where each component is hosted.

 ![API Flow Diagram](./docs/diagrams/API_Flow_Diagram.drawio.png)

-### Modularity

-Most of the projects are built with customisability and extendability in mind.
-At a minimum, this can be achieved by implementing service level configuration options and settings.
-The intention of this section is to show how this can be used.
-If the system processes data, you could mention here for example how the input is prepared for testing - anonymised, synthetic or live data.

 ## Contributing